Kerry Butler: Disaster!, Mean Girls

-Beetlejuice, directorial debut
+Beetlejuice, directorial debut, additional television appearances

 From October to November 2018, Butler appeared in the world premiere of the musical Beetlejuice at the National Theatre in Washington, D.C., in the role of Barbara Maitland.
-Barbara is a woman of simple pleasures and, along with her husband, Adam, also a recently deceased ghost who finds herself haunting her own house, newly occupied by the living Deetz family, as well as contending with the trickster ghost Beetlejuice.
+Barbara is a woman of simple pleasures and, along with her husband, Adam Maitland, also a recently deceased ghost who finds herself haunting her own house, newly occupied by the living Deetz family, as well as contending with the trickster ghost Beetlejuice.

 Butler reprised the role of Barbara Maitland in the Broadway production of the show from March 2019 until its closing in March 2020.
 She is one of the original cast members who returned to Beetlejuice when it returned to Broadway in April 2022.